Are you ready to discover your college program?

 - List Your Potential Schools in a Particular Order: While federal aid does not ask applicants to list schools in any particular order, state aid eligibility sometimes requires you to do so.
 Students should verify state listing requirements before submitting their application.

-- Fill out Every Field of the Form: Fill in all fields, using a "0" to answer questions that do not apply to you.
-Skipped answers and blank fields slow down the processing of your FAFSA; delays may affect the amount of aid awarded.
+- Fill Out Every Field of the Form: Fill in all fields, using a "0" to answer questions that do not apply to you.
+Skipped answers and blank fields slow down the processing of your FAFSA.
+Delays may affect the amount of aid awarded.

-How Do You Submit Your FAFSA?
+How Do You Submit the FAFSA Program?

 Online FAFSA submission requires the student (and a parent for dependent students) to sign the application electronically.
 If submitting a paper application, students and parents must provide handwritten signatures before returning the form by mail.
 The signed confirmation page attests to the accuracy of the information provided and acceptance of FAFSA regulations for receiving aid.